Every James Ponsoldt Film Ranked

-I was really surprised with Ponsoldt second film where he manages to both foreground and put in the background the central theme of drinking and alcoholism.
-The film however is about Kate (Mary Elizabeth Winstead) who is going through life crises which is being fueled by her problem with alcoholism.
+I was really surprised with Ponsoldt’s second film where he manages to both foregrounds and put in the background the central theme of drinking and alcoholism.
+The film however is about Kate (Mary Elizabeth Winstead) who is going through a life crisis that is being fueled by her problem with alcoholism.
 The question the film asks is: Will she manage to overcome that?
 Will everything else change?
-In the process of the questioning and asking around is a very engaging, often funny, sometimes quite scary drama about a young women going a number of life changes.
+The process of questioning and asking around is a very engaging, often funny, sometimes quite scary drama about a young woman going through a number of life changes.
 Smashed has an amazing central performance by Winstead.

 2. The End of the Tour (2015)

-The film also examines how artists and writers are received and perceived in this ever changing world.
-Its takes on an interesting, often sad dive into the mythmaking, fame-crazed culture, exercising the talented and the mediocre minds.
-It says that there aren’t reason for how things turn out eventually.
-Its mostly because we are too scared to choose anything but the safe side, or maybe its because we did take the other side but never got a proper road to travel on.
+The film also examines how artists and writers are received and perceived in this ever-changing world.
+It takes on an interesting, often sad dive into the mythmaking, fame-crazed culture, exercising the talented and the mediocre minds.
+It says that there aren’t reasons for how things turn out in life eventually.
+It’s mostly because we are too scared to choose anything but the safe side, or maybe it’s because we did take the other side but never got a proper road to travel on.

 1. The Spectacular Now (2013)